 - Go to Manage → Policies, and edit one or more of your Elastic Defend integration policies.

 - Select the Policy settings tab, then scroll down to the Linux event collection section near the bottom.
-Turn on the Include session data toggle if it isn’t on already.

 Open Session Viewedit

 Session View is accessible from the Hosts, Alerts, and Timelines pages, as well as the Kubernetes dashboard.
 Events and sessions that you can investigate in Session View have a rectangular Open Session View button in the Actions column.
 For example: